 [Note: School districts may wish to reference police liaison officers in the definition of a "school official."
 Depending on the circumstances of the relationship, this may be added in subpart (d) of the definition or in a new subpart (e).
-Caution should be used to ensure that police liaison officers are considered "school officials" only when performing duties as a police liaison officer.
+Caution should be used to ensure that police liaison officers are considered "school officials" only when performing duties as a police liaison officer and that they are trained as to their obligations pursuant to this policy.
 Consultation with the school district's legal counsel is recommended.]

-O. Summary Data
+P. Summary Data